 Vikki Valentine is a senior editor on NPR's science desk, overseeing the network's global health and development coverage across radio and digital platforms.
 She leads a team of broadcast, digital and multimedia journalists to help bring stories of the developing world to American audiences.
 In 2014, she helped launch the NPR blog, Goats & Soda: Stories Of Life In A Changing World.
 Prior to working on global health, Valentine was the network's climate change, energy and environment editor.

-Valentine led NPR's science coverage of the nuclear disaster at Fukushima, Hurricane Sandy and the 2011 U.N.
-Durban climate talks.
+Valentine led NPR's Peabody-award winning coverage of the Ebola epidemic in West Africa and was a key editor in the network's coverage of the 2011 nuclear disaster at Fukushima and Hurricane Sandy in 2012.
 She has produced major series such as a 2012 investigation examining the unanswered health questions surrounding fracking for natural gas, and the 2013 series Poisoned Places: Toxic Air, Neglected Communities.
 She edited a 2012 DuPont-winning story on a doctor gag-rule law in Pennsylvania connected with fracking, and a 2013 Edward R. Murrow-winning story on Pennsylvania's abandoned oil and gas wells.

 She was part of NPR.org's 2010 Peabody award-winning team for her editing role in the "Krulwich on Science" series and health overhaul coverage.
 She was recognized by the Awards for Excellence in Health Care Journalism and Webbys for her supervising role in NPR's digital health overhaul coverage.

-Valentine graduated with honors from the University College London Wellcome Trust Centre for the History of Medicine master's program, and magna cum laude from the University of Maryland Baltimore County, with a major in English and minors in anthropology and writing.
+Valentine received a master's with honors from the University College London Wellcome Trust Centre for the History of Medicine, and graduated magna cum laude from the University of Maryland Baltimore County, with a major in English and minors in anthropology and writing.